sontungexpt/witch-line/README.md

 Each component is represented as a Lua table with various fields that define its behavior, appearance, and interactions.
 You can read the [COOKBOOK](./docs/COOKBOOK.md) for more examples of component structure.

+## 📚 Public Apis

+The plugin exposes a set of public APIs for advanced usage and customization.
+You can find the API reference in the [API.md](./docs/API.md) file.

 ## 🙌 Community Help & Contributions Wanted

 `witch-line` is a flexible and powerful statusline plugin for Neovim, but there's still a lot of room to improve and grow.
 I'm actively seeking help and contributions from the community to make this project even better.